Toradol (Ketorolac) Explained: Uses, Benefits & More

 Prostaglandin is one of the key ingredients in the inflammatory response.
 This hormone is produced in the cells of the body in response to illness or injury.
 It’s a normal and natural function, but an excess of prostaglandin can result in an increase in pain-causing inflammation.
 Toradol lowers levels of prostaglandin in the body to reduce inflammation and pain.

 Toradol can be taken in pill form, in an IV drip bag, or through intramuscular injection.
-A Toradol shot or IV are both highly effective.
-They’re administered into the bloodstream for more rapid results compared to a pill, which has to move through the digestive system first.
+A Toradol shot or IV are both highly effective, especially when compared to the pill form of the medication.
+Because an oral pill has to move through the digestive system, it typically works much slower than an IV drip or injection.

 The Toradol dosage that’s right for you depends on several factors, such as the strength of the drug, the cause of the pain, your age, and overall health.
 It’s meant for short-term use because it’s a powerful NSAID.